yeehaa123/presentation-moonconf/slides.md

 "Lisp isn’t a language, it’s a building material."

-To me, this is exemplary of the way we, developers, conceive architecture.
-We understand architecture in terms of the building blocks that we use, such as:
+To me, this is exemplary of the way developers conceive architecture.
+We understand it in terms of the building blocks that we use, such as:

 + Languages
 + Abstractions
++ Libraries
-+ Libraries and Frameworks
++ Frameworks
 + Patterns

-Although code reading groups - such as the awesome sounding classical code reading group - are becoming more common, the actual artifacts that we produce are still rarely discussed.
-We developers don't talk about programs like we chat about books or our favorite netflix shows.
+Even though code reading groups are becoming more common, the actual artifacts that we produce are still rarely discussed.
+We don't talk about programs like we chat about books or our favorite netflix shows.
 We cannot stop comparing languages, patterns, and libraries, but often forget to look at the actual product of these building blocks: the program as program.

 -->